ShiroFinds

 Skip complex multi-step puzzles if your dog is young, easily frustrated, or still building basic training habits.
 Starting with simpler food dispensers and graduating to harder challenges gives a better foundation.

-You should also set realistic expectations: interactive toys reduce restless behavior, they do not replace walks, social time, or consistent training.
+You should also set realistic expectations: interactive toys reduce restless behavior, they don’t replace walks, social time, or consistent training.
 They work best as a complement to a broader enrichment routine.

 Key considerations before you click buy